The man didn’t flinch, continuing to smile.

-“And why not?
+“Why not?
 Are you mad at me?
 I’m sorry, Sunshine, I didn’t mean to neglect you.
-The memorial and Father’s business has been keeping me quite busy.”
+The memorial and Father’s business have been keeping me quite busy.”

 She pressed her lips together.
-Emmaline would’ve forgiven him and run into his arms for a reconciliatory hug.
-Em crossed her arms, watching him warily.
+Emmaline would’ve forgiven him and run into his arms for a hug.
+Em didn’t do that.
+Instead, she crossed her arms and watched him warily.

 “Only Father may call me that.”

 “Oh.”
-He dropped his arms down and gave her a pained smile.
+He dropped his arms down and gave her a pained look.
 “I’m sorry, I didn’t think about that.
 Will you come here for a hug?”

 Should she?

-She stared at him as she mulled over how to reply.
+She stared at him as she mulled over her reply.

-Both preferred good endings because, they agreed, their lives were blue enough without reading more hopelessness.
+Both of them preferred happy endings because their lives were blue enough without reading more hopelessness.

-They thought at first it was a Maddie story, but though it had plenty of gore, it did not end happily.
+They thought at first it was a Maddie story.
+But though it had plenty of gore, it did not end happily.
+Since nearly all the characters had unhappy pasts and unhappy endings… They existed solely for the main character’s convenience.

 Emmaline Grimshaw, for example, had a backstory that was told in roughly three paragraphs.
 Then she spent the rest of the story either bullying the people around her or cowering at the protagonist’s feet.